PISA Test | how are Azerbaijani schools doing?

 By Zaur Shiriyev

-[Editor's note: This is the fourth in a series of blog posts co-published with On Think Tanks.
+The lay of the land: An interview with Hans Gutbrod on think tanks in the South Caucasus[Editor's note: This is the second in a series of blog posts co-published with On Think Tanks.
 The views expressed within this blog series are the authors alone, and do not represent the views of CRRC-Georgia.]

 Interview by Dustin Gilbreath

 Thinking about think tanks in the South Caucasus